jnz/q3vm/README.md

 TODO
 ----

-Known limitations, bugs, missing features.
+Known limitations, bugs, missing features:

  * The Quake III Arena JIT compiler (e.g. for x86) is not added.
  * Some 16 bit int operations won't compile with LCC (op code not supported).